Mireille9/Mireille9/README.md

 ### Hi there 👋

 ### I am a developer
->i am focused on .Net and Interactive web with different technologies
+> i am focused on .Net and Interactive web with different technologies
->i AM GLAD TO BE HERE
+> I AM GLAD TO BE HERE

 <!--
 **Mireille9/Mireille9** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.